melissazhen/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Computer-aided Molecular Design
-  - Battery Material Desigin and Discovery
+  - Accelerated Discovery and Design
   - Automated Synthesis
-  - Catalyst Rational Design
-  - Energy Systems
+  - Machine learning for Chemistry
-  - Circular Economy
+  - AI4Science

 # Education to show in About widget
 education: